Family Law Frequently Asked Questions

 Can I leave the state with my child if I am a victim of violence or I have a better job opportunity?

 Garcia-Windsor, P.C.
 Answer: You should not relocate without a court order.
-Most custody orders have a "geographic restriction."
+Most child custody orders have a "geographic restriction."
 If you need to move for safety or employment, you must file a motion with the court to modify the existing order.
 Moving without permission could result in being ordered to return the child or facing legal penalties.

 Comments